shravani-bai-kv/AI-MixedSignal-Flow/README.md

 - Tool installation and configuration
 - Missing executable binaries
 - Repository setup issues
+- Debugging OpenROAD environment

-These challenges were analyzed using AI-assisted debugging and systematic troubleshooting.
+These challenges were analyzed using AI-assisted debugging and systematic troubleshooting techniques.

 ---